MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-inventor-content.md

   - For information about deploying the VM and installing the drivers, see [Windows VMs on Azure](../../reference-architectures/n-tier/windows-vm.yml).
 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network) is used to create a private network infrastructure in the cloud.
   - [Network security groups](/azure/virtual-network/network-security-groups-overview) are used to restrict access to the VMs.
-  - A public IP address connects the internet to the virtual machine.
+  - A public IP address connects the internet to the VM.
 - A physical SSD is used on the host for storage.

 ## Compute sizing and drivers

-[NCasT4_v3](/azure/virtual-machines/nct4-v3-series) and [NVadsA10_v5](/azure/virtual-machines/nva10v5-series) series VMs were used to test the performance of Inventor on Azure.
-The Windows operating system was used.
+[NCasT4_v3](/azure/virtual-machines/nct4-v3-series) and [NVadsA10_v5](/azure/virtual-machines/nva10v5-series) series VMs running Windows were used to test the performance of Inventor on Azure.
 The following table provides the configuration details:

 |VM size|	vCPU|	Memory, in GiB|	Temporary storage (SSD), in GiB|	Number of GPUs|	GPU memory, in GiB|	Maximum data disks|
 |--|--|--|--|--|--|--|